 I married my high school sweetheart, Jack, in 2006 at the age of nineteen.
 We moved around a lot due to Jack's military career, but we finally settled down for a while in Morgantown, WV where Jack attended school and received his doctorate degree from West Virginia University.
 Let's Go!
 Mountaineers!

-Luckily, I work from home for a company based in Morgantown, because we began moving around again once Jack received his degree to find the right job match for him.
-We currently reside in a small town in central West Virginia with our 10-year-old tabby cat, Simon; 2-year-old green cheek conure, Emry; and eleven-month-old great dane, Gandalf the Grey.
+We began moving around again once Jack received his degree to find the right job match for him.
+We currently reside in a small town in central West Virginia with our 11-year-old tabby cat, Simon; 3-year-old green cheek conure, Emry; and 2-year-old Great Dane, Gandalf the Grey.

 When I'm not sipping on a glass of wine while breaking the spine of a good book (which I admit is a bad habit, but is part of the pleasure of reading a physical book), you can find me spending time with my fur and feathered babies and husband, mostly outdoors - West Virginia is a great place to explore the outdoors!
-Check out my Wild and Wonderful Wednesday Instagram posts of West Virginia's beautiful outdoors!
-I also enjoy working out: doing regular and aerial yoga, running with Gandalf, and the occasional squat and crunch here and there.
+I also enjoy working out: doing regular and aerial yoga, running with Gandalf, and the occasional squat and crunch here and there, after all I am a BeachBody coach too!
 My other enjoyment in life is cooking.
 Having worked in several restaurants over the years, I developed a love for learning how to cook new dishes.
-(Cookbooks are another set of books that I love to collect as well.)
+(Cookbooks are another set of books that I love to collect as well!)

 Life is an adventure and I'm always looking for the next thrill.
 Be it in a intoxicating bottle of wine, a loving embrace, or the pleasure of a good book.

-From one wine-loving-fitness-adict-bookaholic to another, I hope to help you find your next fix!
+From one wine-loving-fitness-addict-bookaholic to another, I hope to help you find your next fix!

 First, to my readers and followers.
 Without you I would have nothing.
 Without you I wouldn't be sitting here writing this thank you!
 So, to you a million-and-one thanks!
 And even that isn't enough.